 Before you can use the DIV macro to process a linear data set object or a hiperspace object, you must create either the data set or the hiperspace.
-Chapter 16, "Data spaces and hiperspaces," on page 259 explains how to create a hiperspace.
-"Creating a linear data set" on page 226 explains how to create a linear data set.
+Chapter 16, "Data spaces and hiperspaces," on page 291 explains how to create a hiperspace.
+The section "Creating a linear data set" explains how to create a linear data set.